DarthFubuMVC/fubumvc/docs/source/topics/registry/configuring_actions_fuburegistry.rst

 Now all action methods in your application that are named "Post()" will be HTTP POST-only methods.

+.. _registry-routes-conventions-are-your-friend:

 Conventions are your friend!
 ----------------------------

-We highly recommend that you encapsulate your application's naming and routing rules into custom ``IUrlPolicy`` implementations rather than having a lot of bloat and cruft build up in your ``FubuRegistry`` implementation.
+We highly recommend that you encapsulate your application's naming and routing rules into custom ``IUrlPolicy`` implementations if a lot of bloat and cruft build up in your ``FubuRegistry`` class.
 We also highly recommend that you create a conventional pattern for locating, naming, and constraining your action-containing types and your action methods.

 For example, you might decide on a convention with these traits:

     * All actions are contained in types that end with "Action" (i.e. HomeAction)

     * All action-containing types have one or two methods: ``Get`` and ``Post`` or ``Query`` and ``Command``

     * The ``Get/Query`` methods are wired as HTTP GET-only methods and ``Post/Command`` methods are wired up as HTTP POST-only

 To implement this convention, you could create an ``IUrlPolicy`` implementation called ``ActionGetAndPostUrlPolicy`` or ``ActionQueryCommandUrlPolicy``, and then register it using the ``UrlPolicy<T>`` method on the ``Routes`` API.